Working together for the realisation of EOSC: the infraEOSC 05 Collaboration Agreement

 These Task Forces share many objectives with the EOSC Executive Board Working Groups and will frequently cooperate with them on specific tasks and activities.

-This collaboration added another exciting chapter to the EOSC Community’s journey, and we will see some significant developments in May at the EOSC-hub Week in Karlsruhe, Germany.
+This collaboration added another exciting chapter to the EOSC Community’s journey, also resulting in relevant joint efforts at the EOSC-hub Week 2020.

 Join the EOSC Community